-I specialize on relationships – couples and families, as well as children and individuals.
-I’m good at what I do and have the numbers to back that up that claim.
+I focus on relationship problems and trauma – with individuals, couples, and families – as well as with children.
+I’m good at what I do, my clients do get better, and I have the numbers to back that up.

-Some of the specific problems I work with include trauma/PTSD, sexual abuse, stress, infidelity, anger and emotions, parenting, grief and loss, mental wellness, substance use, and recovery.
-All of theses can and do impact couples and families.
+Some of the specific problems I work with include trauma/PTSD, sexual abuse, stress, marital problems including infidelity, poor communication, domestic violence, anger and emotions, parenting, grief and loss, insecure attachment, mental wellness, substance use, and physical and emotional intimacy.
+All of these can and do impact couples, families, children, and individuals.

-In all these areas I address what’s happened to you versus what’s wrong with you.
-And I believe in helping you take charge, build, and maintain your own wellness in eight areas, not solely mental wellness.
+I focus on what’s happened to you versus what’s wrong with you.
+And I believe in helping you take charge, build, and maintain your own wellness in eight areas; not solely mental wellness.

 I try to keep therapy fun and light-hearted, focusing more on strengths than weaknesses or problems.
 However, I’m probably not a good choice if you’re looking for a therapist to have pleasant conversations with or someone to vent your problems with.
-Therapy is work, I hold my clients accountable for their work, and those who’ve had success with me worked in therapy.
+I am pushy and blunt at times in order to help my clients improve.
+Therapy is work I hold my clients accountable for, and those who’ve had success with me worked in therapy.

-Safety is always my first priority.
-While therapy is not a one-size-fits all proposition, I initially start all my clients with skills to self-soothe and manage stress and emotions.
-Once we’ve covered safety, in and outside of therapy sessions, we move into tailored therapy to work on specific areas or problems you might want assistance with.
+Your safety is always my first priority.
+While therapy is definitely not a one-size-fits all proposition, I start all my clients with 2-3 sessions to learn and use skills to self-soothe and manage stress and emotions.
+It’s also where we start to address stress, anger and emotions, grief, communication, and overall wellness.
+Once we’ve covered safety, in and outside of therapy sessions, we’ll move into tailored therapy to address specific areas or problems you might want assistance with.

 I strongly encourage all my clients to do some form of regular bodywork (TRE, yoga, tai chi, qi gong, massage therapy, etc.) and exercise, improve their diets and nutrition, socialize with family and friends, engage in hobbies or recreation, and have some fun in their lives.